 Although a great step forward, Cricut’s Background Remover is flawed.

 No matter what I tried, I couldn’t get a completely clear-cut image with my handwritten text.
 It worked well with large photo images like the zinnia photo.
 But it couldn’t see faded ink or low-contrast images.

 For this reason, for anything super detailed or tiny, I recommend you use a different program or app like Magic Eraser.

 Or use a different app for something that’s handwritten, where it is important to keep the integrity of the writing.

 - You can preview the cut image as you’re working without switching between the views.

 - The Manual Brush sizes can go smaller, and your zoom is greater.

 - You can save the image to your Files.
-Once you clean up a image in Cricut Design Space you can’t save it to your computer.
-It is saved to your Image Gallery, but if you ever want to go back and re-work it a little more you’ll be starting over with a fresh upload.
+Once you clean up an image in Cricut Design Space, you can’t save it to your computer.
+It is saved to your Image Gallery, but if you ever want to go back and re-work it a little more, you’ll start with a fresh upload.
 Grrr….

 Here’s a tutorial I wrote on how to use my favorite background remover, Magic Eraser.
 How to Remove the Background of a Handwritten Recipe for Crafting